 Option Description ISCSI Initiator Name Specifies the name of the iSCSI initiator (iqn format).
 ISCSI Device n (n = 1 to 4) Enables or disables the iSCSI device.
-When disabled, a UEFI automatically.
+When disabled, a UEFI boot option is created for the iSCSI device automatically.